klauslanza/ios_guidelines/README.md

 **Frameworks**:

-1. *BootstrapCore*: services and providers for the services.
+1. *BootstrapCore*: data read/write services and providers.
+Usually depend from Shared and Domain.
 Examples: data storage, networking, notifications, etc.)
-2. *BootstrapDomain*: models, extensions and model related files.
-This framework stores all the domain specific information; usually does not need other frameworks as dependencies.
+2. *BootstrapDomain*: entities, relations, extensions and model related files.
+This framework stores the domain model of the project.
+Usually does not depend from other frameworks.
 Examples: domain classes, payloads, protocols, responses, themes, domain validators, etc.
 3. *BootstrapShared*: generic extensions, functions and utilities.
 Ideally this represent a generic framework, not specific to the domain, that can be moved to another project and used as is.
+Usually does not depend from other frameworks.
 Examples: operation management, delegation, logging, observation, validation, localization, errors management, etc.
-4. *BootstrapUIKit*: presentations related files.
-Contains the navigation, modal presentation, views, cells, layout/sizing logic, collections and tables, HUD & alerts, base controller classes, etc.
+4. *BootstrapUIKit*: all UI related stuff.
+Contains the navigation & presentation, views, cells, layout/sizing logic, collections and tables, HUD & alerts, base controller classes, etc. Usually depend from Shared and Domain.

 ### Environment